Quick Contact

 Frequently Asked Questions

-Explain how Vigilance System included in the PMS?
+Explain how Vigilance System included in the Post Market Surveillance?

-Vigilance is a result of a well-implemented ISO 13485 system, and it is thus advantageous to plan post-market clinical data collection activities during the technical documentation of a device.
-As a result, implementing a vigilance system in the post-production phase to report major device-related occurrences to authorities might significantly aid in the discovery of previously undisclosed unfavourable product information.
+Vigilance is a result of a well-implemented ISO 13485 system, and it is thus advantageous to plan post market clinical data collection activities during the technical documentation of a device.
+As a result, implementing a vigilance system in the post-production phase to report major device-related occurrences to authorities might significantly aid in the discovery of previously undisclosed unfavorable product information.
 This assessment can help to prevent the recurrence of occurrences that could have resulted in death or major health deterioration in the future.

 Why constant monitoring of medical device post market surveillance?